xmos/lib_camera/doc/rst/04_configuration.rst

 The |explorer board| (|explorer board ref|) is a development board that can be used with the xcore.ai camera library, it has a compatible FPC-24 connector and a MIPI D-PHY receiver.
 It can support cameras like the Raspberry Pi camera module v2.1 (IMX219) directly.
 The main difference is the board layout, in the |explorer board|, I2C and MIPI lines collide in the same tile, so the user will need to adapt the hardware or software to make it work.

 Regarding the **Hardware solution**, the user can route the I2C signals from one tile to free pins on the same tile.
-This allows the use of the same code as for the |vision board|.
+This allows reuse of the same code as used for the |vision board|.
 The specific ports and pin assignments for the board can be found in the corresponding ``.xn`` file and the board's manual.
 The following diagram illustrates how to achieve this:

 """
 TO BE DOCUMENTED